DevExpress/devextreme-demos/JSDemos/Demos/Charts/PieWithCustomStyles/description.md

 ## Pattern

+This demo uses patterns for two pie slices: Grid and Stripes.

-To acquire a pattern id, implement the [registerPattern()](/Documentation/ApiReference/Common/Utils/viz/#registerPatternoptions) method.
+To acquire a pattern ID, call the [registerPattern()](/Documentation/ApiReference/Common/Utils/viz/#registerPatternoptions) method.
 Specify method arguments:

 - `options`
 An object with pattern options.

     - `height`
-    Individual pattern height.
+    Template height.

     - `width`
-    Individual pattern width.
+    Template width.

     - `template`
-    An SVG-based pattern template.
+    An SVG-based template that repeats and thus creates the required pattern.

 ## Fill the PieChart

-If you want to fill all pies with your pattern or gradient, assign the obtained id to the `fillId` field of the [series](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/).[color](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#color) property.
-If you want to customize each pie individually, implement the [customizePoint](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#customizePoint) function as shown in this demo.
+If you want to fill all slices with the same pattern or gradient, assign pattern ID to [series](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/).[color](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#color).`fillId`.
+If you want to customize each slice individually, implement the [customizePoint](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#customizePoint) function as shown in this demo.

-The custom patterns and gradients fill is not exclusive to PieChart only.
+Custom patterns and gradients are not exclusive to PieChart only.
 The following components support this functionality as well:

 - [Chart](/Documentation/Guide/UI_Components/Chart/Series/Customize_Appearance/)